coding-to-music/TodoApp-supabase/README.md

 index.js

-Create a component directory under the root directory, and inside the component directory create a file named Navbar.js.
+Create a `component` directory under the root directory, and inside the component directory create a file named `Navbar.js`.

 Copy-paste the following content under that file: